johnwargo/eleventy-plugin-post-stats/readme.md

 npm install eleventy-plugin-post-stats
 ```

-In your project's `eleventy.config.js` file, import the package using the following:
+In your project's `eleventy.config.js` file, import the package (at the top of the file) using:

 ```js
 const pluginStats = require('eleventy-plugin-post-stats');